What is an employment agreement?

-All employment agreements must include certain mandatory clauses.
-Minimum employment conditions which are not specifically mentioned in your employment agreement are still legally binding, such as entitlements to 4 weeks' annual leave, a minimum wage and fair treatment.
+All employment agreements must include certain mandatory clauses and must meet minimum employment conditions.
+Even if these are not specifically mentioned in your employment agreement they are still legally binding.

 Do I have to have an employment agreement for my job and what should I do if I don’t have a written employment agreement?